ConduitIO/conduit-kafka-connect-wrapper/README.md

   "topic.prefix": "my_topic_prefix"
 }
 ```

+All the configuration parameters prefixed with `wrapper.` belong to the Kafka Connect wrapper and is used to control its
+behavior.
+All other configuration parameters are forwarded to the underlying Kafka connector as-is.
+In this example,
+`wrapper.connector.class` is telling the wrapper to instantiate a JDBC source connector. `connection.url` and all the other
+parameters are specific to the JDBC source connector.

 ### Schema auto-generation
 If `schema.autogenerate.enabled` is set to `true`, the plugin will try to automatically generate Kafka connector schemas